minnojs/minno-time/src/js/extensions/dscore/README.md

 # Project Implicit Scorer Component

-The Scorer component of the PIP resposible for computing the score for the trials that run in the PIP.
-The score is used to present the user with a the corresponding message and is also posted to the Implicit servers.
+The Scorer component of the PIP responsible for computing the score for the trials that runs in the PIP.
+The score is used to present the user with the corresponding message and is also posted to the Implicit servers.
-In order to compute the score the trials are devided to parcels, the score for each parcel is computed and then the scores are avarged.
+In order to compute the score the trials are divided to parcels, the score for each parcel is computed and then the scores are averaged.

 ### How to Use